+ATTACHMENT B

-ATTACHMENT B Institutional Student Learning Outcomes Inventory Chart
+Institutional Student Learning Outcomes Inventory Chart

-Institutional Student Learning Outcomes VN 50 VN 51 VN 52 VN 53 VN 54 VN 55 VN 56 VN 57 VN 58 Communication-ability to listen and read with Х Х Х Х Х Х Х Х Х comprehension and ability to write and speak effectively.
-Critical Thinking-ability to analyze a situation, identify and research a problem, propose a solution or desired outcome, implement a plan to address the problem, evaluate progress and adjust the plan as appropriate to arrive at the solution or desired outcome. Х X Х Х Х Х Х Х Х Life Long Learning-ability to engage in independent acquisition of knowledge; ability to access information including use of current technology; ability to use the internet and/or library to access and analyze information for relevant and accuracy; ability to navigate systems. Х Х Х Х Х Х Х Х Х Personal/Interpersonal Responsibility-ability to develop and apply strategies to set realistic goals for persona, educational, career, and community development; ability to apply standards of personal and professional integrity; ability to cooperate with others in a collaborative environment for accomplishment of goals; ability to interact successfully with other cultures. Х X X Х Х Х Х Х Х
+Institutional Student Learning Outcomes VN 50 51 52 53 54 55 56 57 58 Communication-ability to listen and read with comprehension and ability to write and speak effectively X X X X X X X X X Critical Thinking- Ability to analyze a situation, identify and research a problem, propose a solution or desire outcome, implement a plan to address the problem, evaluate progress and adjust the plan as appropriate to arrive at the solution or desired outcome X X X X X X X X X Life Long Learning-Ability to engage in independent acquisition of knowledge; ability to access information including use of current technology; ability to use the internet and/or library to access and analyze information for relevant and accuracy; ability to navigate systems X X X X X X X X X Personal/ Interpersonal Responsibility-ability to develop and apply strategies to set realistic goals for persona, educational, career, and community development; ability to apply standards of personal and professional integrity; ability to cooperate X X X X X X X X X

+with others in a collaborative environment

+for accomplishment of goals; ability to

+interact successfully with other cultures

+ATTACHMENT C

-ATTACHMENT C Student Learning Outcomes Assessments
+Student Learning Outcomes Assessments

-Student Learning Outcomes Assessments by specific course and instructor prior to the Fall 2012, are available in the Office of Instruction.
-Beginning with the Fall 2012 term, results are found in WEAVE online.
+Student Learning Outcomes Assessments by specific course and instructor prior to the May, 2016, are available in the Office of Instruction.
+Beginning with the May 2016 term, results are found in WEAVE online.

+ATTACHMENT D

-ATTACHMENT D Student Evaluation Instrument
+Student Evaluation Instrument

-LASSEN COMMUNITY COLLEGE

-INSTRUCTIONAL PROGRAM REVIEW - STUDENT EVALUATION

-Name of Program: Date Survey Completed:

-Current Course:

-Overview:

-Instructional programs are reviewed every six years by the institution.
-The Instructional Program is currently undergoing its periodic review.
-The Instructional Program is made up of the courses leading to a degree or certificate of achievement in The courses in this program include:

-As a student enrolled in one of these courses, your insight about the course and program can provide valuable information to assist the program faculty in making program improvements.
-This student survey is your opportunity to provide information to the program faculty.
-This is a student survey of the course and program, NOT the instructor.
-Instructor evaluations occur at a different time.

-Instructions for Completion:

-Please be as objective and concise as possible when answering the following questions.
-Read and evaluate each question and check the responses, which most closely relate to your views.
-Space has been provided at the end, for any additional comments you would like to make.

-Tell Us About Yourself:

-1. Educational Goal: What is your educational objective at Lassen Community College.
-(Check all that apply).
+LASSEN COMMUNITY COLLE EGE INSTRUCTIONAL PROGRAM REVIEW - STUDENT EVALUATION Date Survey Completed: Course: Overview: ed every six years by the institution.
+Theundergoing its periodic review.
+The Instructional Program is made up o of the courses leading to a degree or certificate of achievement.
+The courses in this program include: provide valuable information to ass This student survey is your opportu se courses, your insight about the course and program can sist the program faculty in making program improvements. unity to provide information to the program faculty.
+This is a rogram, NOT the instructor.
+Instructor evaluations occur at a Instructions for Completion: as possible when answering the following questions.
+Read and he responses, which most closely relate to your views.
+Space ny additional comments Tell Us About Yourself: 1.
+Educational Goal: What is you (Check all that apply). our educational objective at Lassen Community College? q

-Genera al Education: Degree es/Certificates: General Ir nterest: Transfer to 4-year Requirement AA/AS Job Institution Continuing IGETC Certificate of Achievement Education CSU Certification Certificate of Completion Personal UNR Certification Certificate of Accomplishme nt De evelopment Transfer to another community college Title o f degree or certificate:
+General Education Degrees/ Certificates General Interests Transfer to 4-year requirement institution o AA/AS o Job o IGETC Certificate of Achievement ContinuingEducation o CSU Certification Certificate of Completion PersonalDevelopment o UNR Certification Certificate of Accomplishment PersonalDevelopment Transfer to another community college Title of degree or certificate: